davenhauser/Hangman/README.md

 #### Planned features and unsolved problems

 There are a couple of features that I wish to further develop or implement.
 They can be found under the follwing [Trello Link for my Hangman Game.](https://trello.com/b/j6nbSLfb/project-1-hangman).
 You will aslo find my user stories there!
+I specially want to work on the positioning of my elements and make the game adaptable to different screen sizes.